Milovan Vidaković: Vidaković and the language reform

-At the beginning of the nineteenth century the Serbian people, like the rest of the Slavs, Hungarians, Italians, Romanians living under the Habsburg rule, became engaged in a dual struggle for political and cultural independence.
+At the beginning of the nineteenth century, the Serbian people, like the rest of the Slavs, Hungarians, Italians, and Romanians living under the Habsburg rule, became engaged in a dual struggle for political and cultural independence.
 Chief Serbian cultural revolutionary was Vuk Karadžić, a minor government official in the Karadjordje administration who had fled to Vienna in 1813 after the breakup of the First Serbian Uprising.
-Vuk argued a campaign to free Serbian literature from its thralldom to Russo-Slavonic, based on Church Slavonic, an important idiom that Serbs had been using in their secular and religious works for a century.
-There were few extremists at both sides such as Karadžić himself advocating a purely spoken language and Pavle Kengelac favoring a completely acceptance of Russo-Slavonic, but most writers seem to have been moderate, who sought to improve and standardize their spoken language by retaining the particular features of Russo-Slavonic that they individually espoused.
+Vuk argued a campaign to free Serbian literature from its thralldom to Slavonic-Serbian, based on Church Slavonic, an important idiom that Serbs had been using in their secular and religious works for a century.
+There were a few extremists on both sides, such as Karadžić himself advocating a purely spoken language and Pavel Kengelac favoring a complete acceptance of Russo-Slavonic, but most writers seem to have been moderate, who sought to improve and standardize their spoken language by retaining the particular features of Russo-Slavonic that they individually espoused.
 Their mixed but predominantly vernacular language was called Slavonic-Serbian.
-Vidaković was a proponent of the Slavonic-Serbian as a literary language, unlike Karadžić who proposed a simplified alphabet and a new literary language based exclusively on spoken Serbian.
+Vidaković was a proponent of the Slavonic-Serbian as a literary language, unlike Karadžić, who proposed a simplified alphabet and a new literary language based exclusively on spoken Serbian.
 Karadžić's program was first derided and then bitterly opposed by Church-led conservatives and others who wished to preserve some bond between the new Serbian literary language and Slavo-Serbian.
 The ensuing struggle became so fierce that Đuro Daničić named it "The War for a Serbian Language and Orthography."
 In the midst of it all were writers like Vidaković who had the misfortune to put their theories on language into print at about the same time that Karadžić and Daničić were beginning their reforms.